westsider/SwiftUI_TakeHome/Readme.md

 This was a good learning experience.
 I haven't put swift ui into production apps before so I learned it this weekend.
 I have no prior experiencee with VIPER.
 I read up on viper and implemented what I learned.

 There are 2 branches to look at.
-I did a vanilla Swift UI imprementation first on the master branch.
+I did a vanilla Swift UI imprementation first on the main branch.
 I follwed Apple's user interface guideline which requires clean navigation bars.
 So I did not add backgrounds to the the nav buttons up there.

 The 2nd branch called dev-viper.
-I have it working but ultimately was unable to refacotor the presentor or interactor to my satisfaction.
+I have it working but ultimately was unable to refactor the presentor or interactor to my satisfaction.

 ## Usage